lelayf/datasciencecoursera/README.md

 ## 60         30        SITTING                                      0.2683
 ```

 Ah, I'd like the ordering to be subject first, activity second.
-Let's to this:
+Let's do this:

 ```r
 samsAggregateFinal <- samsAggregate[order(samsAggregate$subject_id, samsAggregate$activity_label),